Inside the Legal Arena: Trial Strategy, Transparency, and Transformation

 So I wanna talk a little bit about that implied humility.
 You're recognizing that you don't know stuff until you're going out and learning it.
 What are the steps you take to learn what you don't know?

-Rob Anderson:
+Rob Alexander:

 Read through whatever's been filed already, if anything has been filed.
 Then I immediately call Kimber and ask her, “have you ever heard of this?
 Have you done this?
 Have you seen it?”
 Sometimes she's seen it.
 Most of the time she's like, “no, I don't know.
 What do you think?”
 And we'll use our general knowledge of whatever area of law to spot the issues and to kind of narrow our focus.